SParb/cork-cat-cafe/README.md

   ![Wireframe 5](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/wireframe5.png)

 - **Development:**
   Built the website using HTML, CSS, and JavaScript, along with the Bootstrap framework.
-Icons are provided by Font Awesome, fonts from Google Fonts, and the color palette from Coolor.
+Icons are provided by Font Awesome, fonts from Google Fonts, and the color palette from Coolors.

   Chosen color palette from Coolor:
   ![colours](https://github.com/SParb/cork-cat-cafe/blob/main/readme-resources/coolors.png)